Understanding Deterministic Random Bit Generator (DRBG)

 IND-CPA: Indistinguishability Under Chosen-Plaintext Attack

-IND-CPA is a security notion combining two critical concepts:
+IND-CPA is a security notion that combines two critical concepts:

 - Indistinguishability (IND): An attacker cannot distinguish between encryptions of two chosen plaintexts.